MiSTer-devel/MiSTerConfigurator/README.md

 # MiSTerConfigurator
-Tool for configuring MiSTer.in, downloading cores and extras
+Tool for configuring MiSTer.ini, downloading cores and extras